PIVX-Project/PIVX-SPMT/README.md

 If you don't have one, you can generate a new masternode private key (then copy it to the config file of the remote node) by clicking on `Generate`.
 <br>![03](doc/img/03-mnsetup01.png)

-Insert the PIVX Address holding the collateral and relative account number (if you have just one account on your Ledger wallet, leave it to 0).
+Insert the PIVX Address holding the collateral (and relative account number)<br>
+If you have just one account on your Ledger wallet, leave account number to `0`.<br>
 Click `>>` to look for path and public key.
 <br>![04](doc/img/04-mnsetup02.png)

-Click `Lookup` to find the collateral TxHash or click edit and fill it manually.
+Click `Lookup` to find the collateral TxHash or click `Edit` to fill it manually.
 <br>![05](doc/img/05-mnsetup03.png)

 Click `Save` to save the configuration and go back to main view.